Mordred8874/TaskD/README.md

+ 1)write in terminal - npm i(command for packages installing)
-To start a program write in terminal - "node index.js"
+ 2)then write in terminal - node index.js <link to Test data.zip>